Blazin64/hugo-blackout/README.md

   * Hugo will put your generated pages under the `public` directory.

 7. Publish your site.
 Put the contents of the `public` directory on a server.
-[GitHub Pages](https://pages.github.com/) is good option, and it's free!
+[GitHub Pages](https://pages.github.com/) and [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) are great ways to publish a site for free!

 Repeat steps 4-7 whenever you want to add more content.